larmic/golang-starter/README.md

 * [Local Docker installation](https://docs.docker.com/engine/install/) to build docker container from local machine
 * [Docker Hub account](https://hub.docker.com/signup) for automatically container upload to registry
 * [Installed Renovate GitHub App](https://github.com/apps/renovate) to support automatically dependency updates

+## In-depth explanation

+### Dockerfile

+The [Dockerfile](Dockerfile) outlines a two-stage process to build a Go application.

+In the first phase, it creates a so-called "Builder" container based on a predefined Golang image.
+All of the files that comprise the Go project are copied into this container.
+Following that, all necessary dependencies are downloaded, tests are run, and finally the application is compiled.
+Special attention is paid to adjusting the build to cater to different hardware and operating system configurations.

+In the second phase, a minimal executable Docker image is produced.
+The compiled application from the "Builder" container is copied into a new Docker image, its base being an empty ('scratch') image, alongside associated certificates.
+The entry point for the container is set to be the compiled application.

+The resultant Docker image contains only the bare necessities to run the Go application and is therefore particularly small and efficient.
+It demonstrates the multilayered nature of Docker and how well-thought-out Dockerfiles can contribute to making containerization as efficient as possible.